swapna26/Agentic_RAG/README.md

 The system processes user queries using CrewAI multi-agent system for intelligent document retrieval and response generation.

-Context handling:
-- Conversation history is provided to agents for context-aware responses
-- Agents intelligently determine relevance and handle topic transitions
-- Clean separation between new topics and follow-up questions

 ## Endpoints (OpenAI compatible)